-- (a) Electrical installations relevant for safety (Fire detection, emergency lighting, emergency communication and any other system identified by the Infrastructure Manager or contracting entity as vital to the safety of passengers in the tunnel) shall be protected against damage arising from mechanical impact, heat or fire. - (b) The distribution system shall be designed to enable have redundancy incorporated into the system to tolerate unavoidable damage by (for example) energizing alternative links.design. - (c) Autonomy and reliability: an alternative power supply shall be available for an appropriate period of time after failure of the main power supply.
+- (a) Electrical installations relevant for safety (Fire detection, emergency lighting, emergency communication and any other system identified by the Infrastructure Manager as vital to the safety of passengers in the tunnel) shall be protected against damage arising from mechanical impact, heat or fire. - (b) The distribution system shall have redundancy incorporated into the design. - (c) Autonomy and reliability: an alternative power supply shall be available for an appropriate period of time after failure of the main power supply.
 The time required shall be consistent with the evacuation scenarios considered and included in the emergency plan.